Optimization Hyper-parameter Laws for Large Language Models: Experimental Setup and Supplementary Results

 Table~\ref{tab:moe-config} summarizes the key parameters of the MoE model employed in our experiments.
 These include architectural parameters such as the number of layers, hidden size, and the number of attention heads, along with parameter sizes: total trainable parameters, activated parameters during the forward pass, and the total parameters for the eight experts.
 Additionally, common training parameters are listed, including token length, global batch size, optimizer (AdamW~\citep{loshchilov2017decoupled}), weight decay, minimal learning rate, and gradient clipping threshold.
 These parameters adhere to standard LLM training practices without any special adjustments.
-We set the minimal learning rate to $0.0$ for two reasons.
-First, while some approaches use a minimal LR of $0.1\eta_{\max}$, this can hinder comparability between different LR schedules, as a higher minimal LR often results in suboptimal final training loss.
-Second, setting the minimal LR to $0.0$ can enhance model performance, which is our primary objective.
-Therefore, to maximize the model's potential, we opted for a minimal learning rate of $0.0$.
+We set the minimal learning rate to 0.0 to maximize comparability across schedules and to avoid an artificial performance floor from a non-zero residual learning rate.